Nancy-codergirl/Nancy-codergirl/README.md

 ## Connect with Me

-📫 Feel free to reach out to me via email at [your@email.com](mailto:your@email.com) for collaboration, speaking engagements, or just to chat about all things cybersecurity.
+📫 Feel free to reach out to me via LinkedIn at [Nancy Muriithi](https://www.linkedin.com/in/nancy-muriithi/) for collaboration, speaking engagements, or just to chat about all things cybersecurity.

 🌐 Check out my personal blogging website: [https://medium.com/me/stories/public) for more details about my projects and blog posts.